|

 himself

-of every means he can devise to make himself believe in the Grace of
+of every means he can devise to persuade himself that the Grace of

 His devil tells him flatly that by these very efforts he damns himself